-Ciudad del Este, Paraguay: South America’s Largest Black Market
+Ciudad del Este Black Market: A Comprehensive Guide to South America’s Largest Black Market

 I passed by stalls filled with American clothing and fake designer brands.
 I chose a random mall to enter, and discovered that it had 5 floors worth of stores selling guitars, stereos, and other musical equipment.
 I left the mall to be greeted by a man on the street, offering me guns, prostitutes, and any kind of drug I could imagine.